joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/04/opinion/america-at-250.html

 **July 4 Live Updates: Trump Speaks as America Celebrates Its 250th Birthday**\
 `Americans across the country marked the day with exuberance, patriotic colors and fireworks even as extreme heat and storms disrupted some events.
-The president is set to speak before a huge fireworks show in the capital.`\
+The president is speaking before a huge fireworks show in the capital.`\
 https://www.nytimes.com/live/2026/07/04/us/america-250-celebrations-fourth-july

 **Huge Crowds Mass in Tehran for Ayatollah’s State Funeral**\